Porting TF-M to a New Hardware

 This folder will contain two files flash_layout.h and region_defs.h

-Add scatter files to the bl2, tfm_s, and/or tfm_ns target.
+• Add scatter files to the bl2 and tfm_s targets.
 [SCATTER]

-Please note that TF-M provides a common scatter file, for the bl2, tfm_s, tfm_ns targets, which can be used in most cases.
-[SCATTER_COMMON]
+Please note that TF-M provides a common scatter file for the bl2, tfm_s and tfm_ns targets, which can be used in most cases.

-Add startup files to the bl2, tfm_s, and/or tfm_ns target.
+• Add startup files to the bl2 and tfm_s targets.
 [STARTUP]

-Add required sources and includes for the bl2, tfm_s and tfm_ns target (if supported) [SOURCES_INCLUDES]
+• Add required sources and includes for the bl2 and tfm_s targets [SOURCES_INCLUDES]

 config.cmake: